-Unfortunately, far too many people don’t know about minimally invasive heart valve surgery.
-This is partly because these procedures are fairly new, so only a few doctors perform them.
-In fact, fewer than 1 percent of aortic valve surgeries worldwide are performed this way, as well as fewer than 20 percent of mitral valve surgeries.
+Unfortunately, way too many people don’t know about minimally invasive heart valve surgery.
+This is, in part, for two reasons: these procedures are fairly uncommon in most centers, so only a few doctors perform them, and they are highly complex surgeries that are only performed at a handful of centers across the country.
+This approach is so rare that fewer than 1% of aortic valve surgeries worldwide are performed this way, as well as fewer than 20% of mitral valve surgeries.

 Not all “minimally invasive” heart valve surgeries are created equal.
-Some centers say they do these procedures, and while they make a smaller incision than traditional surgery, they still crack open part of the breastbone.
+Some centers say they do these procedures, and while they make a smaller incision than traditional surgery, they still saw through a good portion of the breastbone.
+This is called a partial sternotomy and it is NOT the approach I use.
 When I say minimally invasive, I mean we don’t break any bones.

-Minimally invasive valve surgery joins the ranks of advanced heart procedures such as transaortic valve replacement (TAVR) and MitraClip mitral valve repair, which often result in quicker recoveries than traditional open surgeries.
+Minimally invasive valve surgery joins the ranks of other advanced heart procedures such as transaortic valve replacement (TAVR) and MitraClip mitral valve repair, which often result in quicker recoveries than traditional open surgeries.
+However, my approach is a full surgery, not an interventional procedure.
 Let’s discuss how minimally invasive heart valve surgery works, who is eligible, and what to ask your doctor if you need heart valve surgery.

 How does minimally invasive heart valve surgery work?

-There are four valves in the heart: aortic, mitral, pulmonary, and tricuspid.
-These valves open and close to allow blood to pass through and deliver oxygen and nutrients throughout the body.
+There are four valves in the heart: the aortic valve, mitral valve, pulmonary valve, and the tricuspid valve.
+These valves open and close to allow blood to pass through the different chambers of the heart and distribute oxygen-rich blood throughout the body.
 Malfunction of any of these valves can cause inefficient blood flow.

 Three main problems can arise when a valve doesn’t work properly: